 A rotator cuff tear is a common source of disability among active and inactive adults alike.
 In most cases, tears occur in the supraspinatus muscle, but other parts of the cuff may be involved.
 The rotator cuff is the network of four muscles and several tendons that form a covering around the top of the upper arm bone.
 Depending on the extent of the damage, the rotator cuff may require surgery to regain full function of the joint.

 Hand surgery is the field of medicine that deals with problems of the hand, wrist, and forearm.
-If you have pain in your fingers, hand, wrist or arm, you may want to consult Dr. Hansen at West Idaho Orthopedics.
+If you have pain in your fingers, hand, wrist or arm, you may want to consult a specialist.